gracejacobson/gracejacobson.github.io/_pages/about.md

 **What’s next?**

-Currently, I hope to obtain a Ph.D. in genomics or computational immunology.
-I have pretty broad interests ranging from evolutionary genomics to cancer biology. 🧬
+Currently, I hope to obtain a Ph.D. in bioinformatics.
+I have pretty broad interests ranging from ML-guided protein design to evolutionary genomics to multiomics. 🧬

 ***